josuejaramillo/summer_school_2024_SHiP/README.md

   - `TwoBodyDecay.py`: Contains functions for simulating two-body decays.
   - `boost.py`: Contains functions for boosting decay products to the lab frame.
   - `kinematics.py`: Contains functions for handling kinematic distributions and interpolations.
+  - `selecting_processing.py`: code to be used by the post-processing scripts.
   - `ship_volume.py`: Contains geometry of the SHiP decay volume for making plots.

 - Main code `simulate.py`: the script to run the decay simulation.